calebjacob/tooltipster/README.md

 updateAnimation
 zIndex

-Other options (available with the default display plugin)
+Other options
 -------------------------

+(these are available when you use sideTip, the default plugin)

 arrow
 distance